-(1) 7-Eleven Store Management Contract (SBP Type A)

-Counterparty : CP ALL Public Company Limited ("the Company") and operators allows for operators to renew their contracts every 5 years, unless the contract is terminated for other reasons as specified in the Contract.
+(1) 7-Eleven Store Management Contr rac t (SBP T ype A) Counterparty : CP ALL I Public Company Limited ("the Company") and operators Contract period : allows fo s currently only renewed from original contracts.
+The Company or operators to renew their contracts every 5 years, unless the is terminated for other reasons as specified in the Contract.
+Fees for entering into the contract : The fees are a fixed amount, stipulated by the criteria set by the Company.
+Management compensation : Operator s will receive compensation for their management according to the Co ompany's compensation formula for Type A. Other important conditions : erators agree to be the Company's store manager and will manage bres using the 7-Eleven system only. erators will not transfer the rights under this Contract to any person hout prior written consent from the Company. . , the case that the operator breaches the conditions of the contract, e Company reserves the right to terminate the Contract.

-: Type A is currently only renewed from original contracts.
-The Company Contract period

-Fees for entering into the contract: The fees are a fixed amount, stipulated by the criteria set by the Company.

-Management compensation

-: Operators will receive compensation for their management according to the Company's compensation formula for Type A.

-Other important conditions

-: (1) Operators agree to be the Company's store manager and will manage stores using the 7-Eleven system only.

-(2) Operators will not transfer the rights under this Contract to any person without prior written consent from the Company.

-(3) In the case that the operator breaches the conditions of the contract, the company reserves the right to terminate the Contract.